kgruiz/Recapit/CONTRIBUTING.md

 ### Templates & Prompts

-Prompt templates in `templates/` are part of the API surface.
+Prompt strategies live under `lecture_summarizer/prompts/` and look for optional overrides in `templates/`.
 When modifying them:
-- Explain rationale in the PR description.
+- Explain the rationale in the PR description.
 - Keep formatting consistent; avoid trailing spaces.
-- Ensure the loader caches remain valid (file names must match the functions in `TemplateLoader`).
+- Update strategy classes and any corresponding override files together so `TemplateLoader` caching stays valid.
+- Add or adjust tests when prompt behaviour changes rendered output.

 ## Testing & Validation